Toward Multimodal Image-to-Image Translation: Conclusions

 \section{Conclusions}

-In conclusion, we have evaluated a few methods for combating the problem of mode collapse in the conditional generative setting.
+In conclusion, we have evaluated a few methods for combating the problem of mode collapse in the conditional image generation setting.
 We find that by combining multiple objectives for encouraging a bijective mapping between the latent and output spaces, we obtain results which are more realistic and diverse.
 We see many interesting avenues of future work, including directly enforcing a distribution in the latent space that encodes semantically meaningful attributes to allow for image-to-image transformations with user controllable parameters.

 {\bf Acknowledgments} We thank Phillip Isola and Tinghui Zhou for helpful discussions.
 This work was supported in part by Adobe Inc., DARPA, AFRL, DoD MURI award N000141110688, NSF awards IIS-1633310, IIS-1427425, IIS-1212798, the Berkeley Artificial Intelligence Research (BAIR) Lab, and hardware donations from NVIDIA.
 JYZ is supported by Facebook Graduate Fellowship, RZ by Adobe Research Fellowship, and DP by NVIDIA Graduate Fellowship.
+Much of this work was done while JYZ and RZ were Adobe Research interns.